bucs110a0spring22/ch-10-lab-gracebarbara/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >

 #### Unique Feature
- < Describe the unique feature you added >
+ I added a line to the game loop function in the controller class that causes the speed of the hero to increase everytime it kills an enemy.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 1

-Grace days remaining: < # >/5
+Grace days remaining: 4/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
  < What parts of the project you were not able to complete >